Dharendra Yogi Goswami: Career

 Goswami conducts applied research into solar thermal energy, thermodynamics, heat transfer, HVAC, photovoltaics, and hydrogen & fuel cells.

 Goswami served as the president of the International Solar Energy Society (ISES, 2004–2005) and the International Association for Solar Energy Education.
-He is a fellow of ASME International and served as the ASME Governor (2003–2006).
+He is a fellow of ASME International and served as the ASME governor (2003–2006).
 Goswami serves as chief science and technology advisor and member of the technical advisory board at SunBorne Energy Services India Private Limited.
-In 2014 Goswami co-founded Molekule Inc. and serves as its chief scientist.
-Goswami is a member of several editorial boards including Progress in Energy & Combustion Science.
+In 2014 Goswami co-founded Molekule Inc. and served as its chief scientist.
+In 2023 the company filed for bankruptcy .[Goswami is a member of several editorial boards including Progress in Energy & Combustion Science.

 Goswami is a recipient of the Farrington Daniels Award from ISES, Frank Kreith Energy award.